MixinNetwork/mvm.dev/src/registry/long_memo.md

 ### Handle with MVMApi

-MVMApi can help you with gas-freely writing your extra to Storage contract， and there's a limitation that you can access 32 times in 24h each ip.
+MVMApi can help you with gas-freely writing your extra to Storage contract, and there's a limitation that you can access 32 times in 24h each ip.
 It doesn't count if the length of `extra` is smaller than 200.